 In Linux, deleting an empty directory is an easy task using the rmdir command.
 However, if you try to remove a non-empty directory using that command it shows the following error: In the following article, I will discuss how you can delete a directory that is not empty using both Command Line Interface (CLI) & Graphical User Interface (GUI).

-Anyway, you can read our Comparative Analysis of Methods to distinguish between these two methods and best pick one for your need.
+Anyway, you can read our Comparison of Methods to distinguish between these two methods and pick one for your needs.

 Moreover, you can use some other command options to modify the directory removal.
 Read the following examples for detailed information on the cases.